 I vividly remember the first time I tried this fresh mint lemonade ~ it’s hands down the most refreshing drink I’ve ever tasted.
 This Middle Eastern slushie is a must make.

+No collection of Middle Eastern recipes would be complete without Turkish coffee.
 Warm aromatic cardamom is one of the signature spices of the Middle East, and is wonderful in coffee!
 I love this so much I’ll sometimes add a touch of cardamom to my regular morning coffee.